Dental Implants in Toronto

 Affordable: When looking at the dental implants cost it's important to remember the long-term cost analysis when compared to temporary solutions.

 If you’ve been overwhelmed with the prospect of losing your teeth or have lost one tooth or many teeth, dental implants may be the right solution for you.
 Dental implants have many advantages over dentures and bridges.

 This is a medical-grade screw made of titanium that acts as the root for your new teeth.
 The advantage of this type of material is that the properties of the titanium have properties that help when fusing it with human bones.

 The crown is the part of the tooth that you can see.
 This is typically porcelain material and is easily customized for your needs.
 Modern crowns are also stronger than they used to be, allowing you to eat what you want when you want.

 Dental Implants 101: The Abutment

 The abutment is what holds the post and crown together.
-The connection created by the abutment reinforces the post and crown, making them even stronger and permanent (but removable by a doctor).
+This connection strengthens the post and crown, providing a solution that is stronger than other options.
 The best part is that these begin supporting your new teeth the same day as your surgery.

 Dental Implant Procedure & Recovery

-Because implants are a more permanent solution to tooth loss compared to dentures, the dental implants cost is somewhat higher.
-At the same time, because they are more permanent, the long term replacement and maintenance costs of implants will be lower than other solutions.
+Because implants are a more permanent solution to tooth loss compared to dentures, the cost of dental implants is somewhat higher.
+At the same time, because they are more permanent, the long-term replacement and maintenance costs of implants will be lower than other solutions.